 Polypropylene (PP), also known as polypropene, is crystallized and rigid thermoplastic used widely in everyday objects like household products, battery cases, packaging trays, medical devices, etc. Also, it is the “addition polymer” made from the combination of propylene monomers.

-What is Polypropylene
+What Is Polypropylene

 Polypropylene is a rigid, rugged, and crystalline thermoplastic produced from a propylene monomer.
 However, it is among the cheapest plastics available in the market today.
 Furthermore, PP belongs to the polyolefin family of polymers and is one of the top three widely used polymers today.

-PP has a relatively slippery surface, making it possible to substitute for plastics in low friction applications.
+Furthermore, PP has a relatively slippery surface, making it possible to substitute for plastics in low friction applications.
 Although it is slippery at the molecular level, it does have a relatively high coefficient of friction.
 It also has the lowest density relative to other common plastics.

 Characteristics of Polypropene